 We suggest that if your email is longer than 2 scrolls, it is a good practice to add another CTA button at the bottom of the email.

 Roughly 34% of emails are opened in mobile devices and with different devices available in the market having different display sizes.
-It is thus very important that your emails are rendered flawlessly in all your subscribers’ devices.
-Owing to this, most email marketers prefer a ‘mobile-first’ approach when having their email designed.
+It is thus very important that your emails are rendered flawlessly on all your subscribers’ devices.
+Owing to this, most email marketers prefer a ‘mobile-first approach when having their email designed.

-Mobile-first approach means having a one column layout created in a 600px width and adjusting the elements in a two column layout for desktop view (only if needed).
-Additionally, responsive email design governs following factors:
+Mobile-first approach means having a one-column layout created in a 600px width and adjusting the elements in a two-column layout for desktop view (only if needed).
+Additionally, responsive email template design governs the following factors: